The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Keep a copy of the results.
 And ask the pharmacist to send them electronically to your doctor.
 Getting health screenings at your local pharmacy could save you a trip to your doctor’s office.
 Or it might let you know it’s time to see your PCP for more thorough care.

-One more time a pharmacist can help with screenings: When your provider has asked you to monitor your blood sugar or blood pressure from home.
+Other times a pharmacist can help with screenings: When your provider has asked you to monitor your blood sugar or blood pressure from home.
 They can show you how to use your at-home monitors properly so that you get accurate readings.

 When you know all the ways a pharmacist can help you stay healthy and feel your best, it makes sense to make them a regular member of your wellness team.
 If possible, visit the same pharmacist regularly.
 The better they know you and your personal needs, the better the advice and support they can offer.